w3c/wai-website/pages/about/groups/agwg.md

 To learn about the group’s focus, scope and deliverables, see the [AG Working Group Charter](https://www.w3.org/groups/wg/ag/charters/).

 ## Current work

 For details of the current work, see the [AG Working Group wiki](https://www.w3.org/WAI/GL/wiki/Main_Page).

-### WCAG 3

-Work on developing WCAG 3 takes place in many task forces and subgroups of the AG Working Group.
-For information about the WCAG 3 timelines and publication plan, see [WCAG 3 Timeline](https://www.w3.org/WAI/GL/wiki/WCAG_3_Timeline).

 ### WCAG 2.2